 HELOC stands for Home Equity Line of Credit.
 Obtaining a HELOC or home equity term loan is another option for consolidating your debt.
 These loan products use your home as collateral for the loan.
 You’ll need to have equity in your home in order to qualify for them.

-Home equity loans and lines of credits typically have very low interest rates, which is an attractive feature for people who want to use them to consolidate debt.
+Home equity loans and lines of credit typically have very low interest rates, which is an attractive feature for people who want to use them to consolidate debt.
 The downside is that if you default on a home equity loan or line of credit, you could lose your home.
 For that reason, it’s important to borrow wisely when using these types of loans for debt consolidation or anything else.

 Be sure to make all of your payments on time, and consider working to pay the loan off early if you can.

-- Very low interest rate
+- Very low interest rate.

-- One easy monthly payment
+- One easy monthly payment.

-- You can only use these methods if you a home and have enough equity in it.
+- You can only use these methods if you have a home and have enough equity in it.

-- If you default you could lose your home
+- If you default, you could lose your home.

 Cash Out Refinance

-A cash out refinance refinances the entirety of your mortgage balance, then adds additional money.
+A cash out refinance refinances the entirety of your mortgage balance then adds additional money.
 You’ll take those additional funds as cash at the loan closing and use them to pay off your debt.

-The benefit of this type of a move is that you’ll only have one payment; your mortgage payment.
+The benefit of this type of move is that you’ll only have one payment; your mortgage payment.
 And since mortgage interest rates are attractively low, you’ll then be paying a very low interest rate on your credit card debt.

-However, if you structure your refinance to a long term such as 30 years and don’t pay the loan off early, you’re effectively stretching your credit card payoffs to 30-year terms.
+However, if you structure your refinance to a long term, such as 30 years and don’t pay the loan off early, you’re effectively stretching your credit card payoffs to 30-year terms.
 That could leave you paying more interest in the long run despite the lower rate.

 ⚠️ Mortgage refinances typically come with closing costs such as origination fees and filing fees.
 The fees could outweigh the benefit of the refinance.
 A good mortgage loan representative will be able to help you determine if the math makes sense for you to get a cash-out refinance mortgage loan.